Panic disorder is an anxiety disorder where you regularly have sudden attacks of panic or fear.

 If you prefer, you can see your GP and they can refer you.

-You can discuss with your therapist how you react and what you think about when you're having a panic attack.
+You can talk to your therapist about how you react to a panic attack and what you think about when it happens.

 Your therapist can teach you ways of changing your behaviour.
 For example, breathing techniques to help you keep calm during an attack.